 How My Own Struggles Made Me a Better Therapist

-Going through my own life challenges, whether it was dealing with my own struggles through acculturation and relationship issues, or seeing a loved one going through their own difficulties in life, made me realize that we are not here on this earth to rise above life.
+Going through my own life challenges, whether it was dealing with my own struggles through acculturation, relationship issues, grieving, or seeing a loved one going through their own difficulties in life, made me realize that we are not here on this earth to rise above life.
 We are here to walk through the mud.
 The magic is in the mess.
 We learn our lessons by going through intense life experiences, not by skipping through them.
 Everyone struggles, it is as inevitable as breathing.
 Though this may be true, there are those whom struggle more than others.
-Struggles forge stronger people, any success that is worthwhile is built through struggle.
+Struggles forge stronger people.
+Any success that is worthwhile is built through struggle.
 Hold your head up high and soldier on!

 What I Say to People Concerned about the Therapy Process